 Due to the higher photochemical activity of these complexes, a series of additional experiments were conducted, trying to establish the stability of the catalysts and to further understand the process.
-Firstly, the possibility of the presence of Ru(0) nano-particles as the active catalysts in the solution
+First, the possibility of the presence of Ru(0) nanoparticles as the active catalysts in the solution was tested by adding 3 equivalents of Hg to the reaction solutions, and checking for changes in product formation.
+These experiments (Fig. S7-S9, ESI†) did not show significative differences with respect to those obtained with Hg-free solutions.
+This result led to the conclusion that Ru(0) nanoparticles are not active catalysts in this system.

-The photochemical activity of 1b was also used to probe the carbon source of the complexes by analyzing the product formation of the CO_2 catalysis, by running the photocatalysis with a solution saturated with $^{13}CO_2$, and analyzing the products by gas chromatography (GC), as well as by mass spectrometry coupled GC (Tables S4, S5, ESI).
-All the carbon monoxide detected was in the form of ^{13}CO , showing that the degradation of the complexes is not a product source, in fact, the source of CO for this reaction is the catalysis of CO_2 to CO by the complexes.
+The photochemical activity of 1b was also used to probe the carbon source of the complexes by analyzing the product formation of the CO_2 catalysis by running the photocatalysis with a solution saturated with 13CO2 and analyzing the products by gas chromatography (GC), as well as by mass spectrometry coupled GC (Tables S4 and S5, ESI[†]).
+All the carbon monoxide detected was in the form of 13CO, showing that degradation of the complexes is not a product source; in fact, the source of CO for this reaction is the catalysis of CO_2 to CO by the complexes.